tdeenv/tdeenv.github.io/_pages/about.md

 =============

-I am  a student at the University of Sydney where I study a Bachelor of Economics majoring in Economics and Econometrics.
+I am  a graduate from the University of Sydney where I studied a Bachelor of Economics majoring in Economics and Econometrics.
 I am passionate about data science, public policy, and social impact.

 In my spare time I enjoy listening to music (hiphop, techno, synthwave, metal), reading (sci-fi, cyberpunk, economics), woodworking and boxing.